 What you get when you join

 The on-boarding bonus is the headline offer: a coupon, typically delivered as a printable PDF in a welcome email, good for a free appetizer or a discount on your next visit.
 The value floats between roughly $7 and $10 depending on the promotion running when you enroll.
-There’s no card, no points balance to check, and no app to download — the entire program lives in email.
+Beyond the coupons, the program does maintain a points balance (1 point per $1 of food spend, with vouchers at 200 points) and issues a membership card, but the email coupons — not the points ledger — are what most members actually engage with.

 Two reliable touchpoints follow.
-Members receive a birthday coupon, usually for a free entrée up to a stated dollar value (often around $15) with the purchase of a second entrée, and an anniversary email near the date you joined.
+Members receive a birthday coupon — a dining voucher (currently $10) redeemable with the purchase of a second entrée — and an anniversary email near the date you joined.
 The remainder of the program is event-driven: holiday promotions, limited-time menu pushes, and occasional weekday discount blasts aimed at filling slow shifts.

 How the offers compare to walk-in pricing